kaizten/kaizten.github.io/development/typescript/style-guide.md

 1. Each value object must follow the rules defined for them, as can be read [read](./typescript_value-object.md).
 2. The tests defined for value objects defined [here](./tests_value-object.md) must be implemented.
 3. Each attribute of a value object must be documented using multi-line comments (`/** */`).
-Additionally, optional and computed attributes must be indicated in the corresponding comments.
+Additionally, optional and computed attributes must be indicated in the corresponding comments as follows:
+  * `It is an optional attribute.`
+  * `It is a computed attribute.`